NKorea claims no new fever cases amid doubts over COVID data | Health

 There have been widespread outside doubts about the accuracy of North Korean statistics as its reported fatalities are too low and its daily fever cases have been plummeting too fast recently.
 Some experts say North Korea has likely manipulated the scale of illness and deaths to help leader Kim Jong Un maintain absolute control amid mounting economic difficulties.

-The North's state emergency anti-epidemic center said via state media it had found zero fever patients in the latest 24-hour period.
-It said its total caseload was about 4.8 million and that about 99.99 per cent of them have fully recovered.
-The country's death count remains at 74, a mortality rate of 0.0016 per cent that would be the world's lowest if true.
+The North's anti-epidemic center said via state media it had found zero fever patients in the latest 24-hour period, maintaining the country's total caseload of about 4.8 million.
+Its death count remains at 74, with a mortality rate of 0.0016 per cent that would be the world's lowest if true.

-“The organizational power and unity unique to the society of (North Korea) is fully displayed in the struggle to bring forward a victory in the emergency anti-epidemic campaign by fully executing the anti-epidemic policies of the party and the state,” the official Korean Central News Agency said Saturday.
+“The organisational power and unity unique to the society of (North Korea) is fully displayed in the struggle to bring forward a victory in the emergency anti-epidemic campaign,” the official Korean Central News Agency said Saturday.

-Foreign experts struggle to assess the true number of fatalities in North Korea with authority.
+Foreign experts struggle to assess the true number of fatalities in North Korea.
 They note the North's shortage of test kits would also make it virtually impossible for the country to determine whether aged people or others with underlying diseases died of COVID-19 or something else.

 Shin, the university professor, stood by his earlier study that predicted North Korea would likely suffer 100,000-150,000 deaths.
 He said he used South Korean data showing its mortality rate of unvaccinated people for the omicron variant, whose outbreak North Korea admitted in May, was 0.6 per cent.
 Other experts say the North's fatalities would be several thousand at the maximum.
 They said bigger death tolls must have been detected by North Korea monitoring groups.(AP) RUP RUP